Garciat/gean/README.md

 A **module** is a class whose name ends in `Module`.

-A module may declaratively `@include` other classes or modules.
+A module may declaratively `@includes` other classes or modules.

 ```python
 from gean import Container, includes